 Apple Dividend Stock Analysis

-In addition, they sell a variety of related software, services, accessories, networking solutions and third-party digital content and applications.
+In addition, they sell a variety of products related to software, services, accessories, networking solutions, and third-party digital content and applications.

 The company’s hardware products include the:

-- iPhone smart phone
+- iPhone smartphone

 - iPad tablet computer

 - Mac personal computer

 Apple’s software includes: